all pictures (2014) are screenshots from the video

 The tallest mermaid holds up a nameplate with the Catalan colours and the four smaller mermaids represent the four provinces of Catalonia: Lleila, Girona, Barcelona and Tarragona.

 Above couple is entitled La Parella, Eròtic, the erotic couple.
 It is not located in the walled garden opposite Subira's house, but in the yard further down the street.
 The erotic aspect just manifests itself in the touch of hands and the way of looking, adding genitals would have been too much according to Subirá.

 Another ensemble in this yard down the street is above group of Els Petits (the little ones), a piedestal with two groups of six people, hands together, depicted as if dancing, and on top two people holding catalan flags.

 Above pictured high rising sculpture, the talllest Subirá made, located in the walled garden opposite the house, depicts a group of people making a human tower, a popular competitive activity at festivals in Catalonia.

 The team members wear white trousers and a shirt with a specific color related to the city of origin of the team.

 In 2005 Subirá and his wife decided to move to a residential home for older people near Figueres.
 Around 2008, to pay for the stay in that home, Subirá put the house in Vilarnadal for sale.
 The new owner promised to maintain the creations in the walled garden and so it happened indeed !!

-The garden further down the street however will be inherited by a distant family member. and in recent years this site hasn't been maintained very well.
+The garden further down the street however was inherited by a distant family member and in recent years this site hasn't been maintained very well.